davideriboli/Generative-Music/README.md

 # Generative Music

 This repository contains materials of different kinds, all related to generative music.
-The repository is organized in the form of an Obsidian Vault, so you should get [Obsidian](https://obsidian.md/) first.
+The repository is organized in the form of an Obsidian Vault, so you should get [Obsidian](https://obsidian.md/) first and then open the main directory as a *vault*.

 The main directories contain: